By USA specialist Tim

 Aside from driving the Road to Hana, Maui is a good place for boat trips.
 Head out to Molokini, a crescent shaped, partially submerged volcano that’s home to a plethora of marine life.
 Here you can snorkel among manta rays, turtles, octopus and reef sharks.
 Alternatively, scale the dormant volcano that dominates Haleakala National Park on the west coast, for uninterrupted views of the neighboring islands.

-Of the three main islands, Hawaii Big Island is my personal favorite.
+Of the three main islands, the island of Hawai'i is my personal favorite.
 Home of the Hawaii Volcanoes National Park, it's one of the very few places in the world where you’re able to watch glowing molten lava flowing freely into the ocean.
 Here you can walk on solidified lava beds or watch the smoke rise from the US’s only continuously active volcano, Kilauea.

-The youngest but largest of the Hawaiian islands, Big Island lays claim to the world’s tallest mountain, Mauna Kea.
+The youngest but largest of the Hawaiian islands, the island of Hawai'i lays claim to the world’s tallest mountain, Mauna Kea.
 Most of the mountain itself is submerged beneath the Pacific Ocean, rising almost 10,000 meters in total — higher than Mount Everest.

-Most of Big Island’s hotels are on the west coast.
+Most hotels on the island of Hawai'i are on the west coast.
 I’d recommend spending a few days on the beaches here and enjoying a number of activities including a night snorkel with manta rays and a visit to the summit of Mauna Kea and its observatory.

 My journey to the summit of Mauna Kea was a pleasant two and a half hour drive from my west coast hotel, with a stop midway for a late lunch and to acclimatize.
 It’s the end reward, however, that is most significant.